 Will I need my own personal laptop to attend this school?

-No, all students will be issued a personal Macbook, as a part of the Macbook Lease Program.
-This is just one advantage of Tri-State STEM-M’s technology based learning environment.
+No, all students will be issued a personal computer, as a part of the computer Lease Program.
+This is just one advantage of Tri-State STEM+M’s technology based learning environment.

 Yes, we will facilitate a smooth transition for any student that feels that they do not wish to continue their education with us to the school of their choice.
 We encourage that you do so within the first 10 days of the school year to ensure a smooth and easy transition for the student because of the differences in courses between the other public schools in the area.
 You can find more information on school district option on the Ohio Department of Education’s website: http://education.ohio.gov/Topics/Quality-School-Choice/Understanding-Ohio-School-Options